 Moving to Denver, Colorado, in 1995, Jim advanced in his career and ultimately left the internal corporate world to start his own successful consulting business.
 Again, with some divine guidance, he met the love of his life, Debbie, whom he married in 2001.

-Since his first marathon in 1989, he has completed a marathon in all 50 states, and now has a total of 91 marathons under his belt.
-He is actively involved in his running group and a member of the Colorado Runners Association.
+Since his first marathon in 1989, he has completed a marathon in all 50 states, and now has a total of 96 marathons under his belt.
 Many have been inspired by Jim’s running accomplishments, and he continues to be inspired by the accomplishments of others.

 Jim resides in Kihei, Hawaii with his beautiful wife Debbie.